The Project

 Our Vision

-We envision a 170,000 square foot community hub that offers a single point of access to mental health and social services in Brantford.
+We envision a 57,800 sq foot community hub, with an additional 26,000 sq ft of above grade and underground parking, that offers a single point of access to mental health and social services in Brantford.
 We want to provide the community with a safe place to seek support, build relationships, and grow together.
 In the same place Brantford Residents can seek services and support, they will also be able to use or book:

 Play Spaces